 - That the employee is not required to accept the additional hours that have been offered.

 - That an employee on the standby list is not eligible for the additional compensation outlined by the requirements of this law, as a result of accepting additional hours as a result of being on the list.

 Employee Right to Input into Their Work Schedule Under Oregon Predictive Scheduling

 Employees are allowed to identify any changes that they would like to make to their work schedule.
 They are also allowed to identify any limitations to their availability in their work schedule.

 While it is illegal for employers to retaliate against employees for these types of requests, they are under no obligation to approve the request.

 Disapproval of the request is not considered retaliation against an employee.

-Employee Right To Rest In Between Shifts Under Oregon Predictive Scheduling
+Minimum Time Between Shifts in Oregon Under Predictive Scheduling

 Unless requested by, or approved by the employee, an employer may not schedule a worker to work during the first ten hours following the end of a previous shift.
 Whether the shift is a standard work shift or an on-call shift.